shane-baker-oropeza/azure-network-protocols/README.md

 <h3>Step 2: Create the Windows 10 Virtual Machine</h3>

 - Create a new VM.
+- Select your Resource Group (RG-Network-Activities)
-Select your Network-Lab-RG, name it windows-vm, and choose Windows 10.
+- Name it windows-vm and choose Windows 10.
-- Under the "Networking" tab, allow Azure to create a new Virtual Network (VNet) and Subnet.
+- Under the "Networking" tab, allow Azure to create a new Virtual Network (lab5-vnet) and Subnet.

 <br />
 <p>